PhenomDevel/BlizzHUDTweaks/README.md

 # BlizzHUDTweaks
 Provides tweaks to the newly introduced Blizzard HUD in Dragonflight:

 - Action Bar / Frame Fading until Mouseover
-- Repositioning / Scaling of Class Resources and Totem Bar
-  - For example Combo Points, Arcane Charges etc.
 - Overwrite actionbar padding from -4 to +16
+- Repositioning / Scaling of Class Resources and Totem Bar (For example Combo Points, Arcane Charges etc.)
 - A lot of small qol

+For more details see `Features`.

 # Usage
 Open the options via the in game options menu or by typing `/bht` or `/blizzhudtweaks` and navigate through the options.
 Make sure you expand the options, since each "module" is in its own sub category.